 10. Keep calm and breathe

-If you find yourself breathing too fast and shallow, or making more noise than usual when breathing, it could be a sign you’re getting closer to the point of no return.
+If your breathing during sex becomes fast and shallow, or you start making more noise than usual while breathing, it could be a sign you’re getting closer to the point of no return.

 Fortunately, you can reduce your arousal by controlling your breathing during sex.
 Breathe IN slowly for 4 seconds.
 HOLD for 4 seconds.
 Then breathe OUT for 4 seconds.